phiamo/symfonyVagrant/README.md

 2. Install vagrant: http://www.vagrantup.com
 3. `cd /path/to/symfonyVagrant`
 4. `cp Vagrantfile.dist Vagrantfile`
-5. `vim Vagrantfile`
 6. `vagrant up`
 7. Wait (You can get a cup of coffee, this will take some time)

-Change the Vagrantfile according to your needs in step 5.
+Change the Vagrantfile according to your needs.

 Software avaiable
 -----------------